-2.2.4 Pressure and temperature sensor inputs
+2.2.3 Pressure and temperature sensor inputs

 The EK-86 has an intrinsically safe pressure sensor input which is implemented using the 4...20 mA two-wire technique and an intrinsically safe temperature input conforming to the Pt100 specification using the 4-wire technique.
-The supply for the pressure and temperature sensors is provided automatically.
-Screened cable should be used; the screen is connected only to the device (see also Part 2, Chap.
-2.2.1).
-A maximum permissible line length of 100 m is guaranteed with a cross-sectional area of 1.5 mm2.
+The supply for the pressure and transducer sensors is provided automatically.
+Screened cable should be used; the screen is connected only to the device.
+A maximum permissible line length of 100 m is guaranteed with a cross-sectional area of 1.5 mm.
 With longer line lengths it must be ensured that the lines are installed separate from other current carrying lines so that interference is avoided.